FarooqAR/learn-javascript/Exercise1.md

 We need to verify that we got the correct output in the previous question.
 Since we are programmers, we have a way!

-Given the previous variable `myArr`, convert each number into its corresponding ASCII character.
+Given the variable `myArr` in the previous question, convert each number into its corresponding ASCII character.
 For e.g: `65` should be converted to `'A'`.

 ```javascript